Annie Get Your Gun (1950)

 The movie is colorful and gorgeous to behold.
 The Technicolor on display is excellent.
 The sets, costumes and score are all excellent, but better pacing and directing would have elevated the story even further.
 I really found this movie to be quite underrated in spite of its flaws and it is sadly overly criticized for just being a product of its time.

 Annie Get Your Gun is such a fun western musical that is sadly overly criticized today for its culturally insensitive content.
-But regardless of those flaws and a very problematic ending, this is such a fun, charming and infectiously energetic flick that is populated by very memorable musical numbers, strong production values, and an immensely endearing protagonist in Betty Hutton’s Annie Oakley.
+But regardless of those flaws and a very problematic ending, this is such a fun, charming and infectiously energetic flick that is populated with very memorable musical numbers, strong production values, and an immensely endearing protagonist in Betty Hutton’s Annie Oakley.

 My Rating – 4